DevertNet/bitcoin-predict-backend/README.md

 Update the csv with domain popularity infos.
 This should be used after `app:fetch-news`.
 The command will put all domains from the fetched news in a csv and also fetch the simlarweb Global Rank.
 The simlarweb API will be only called once per domain.
 So you can safly fired multiple times.
 `./bin/console app:update-popularity-csv`

-Then rate the news for a given method:
+Then rate the news for a given method.
+Several processes can be executed in parallel, as a random news item is always evaluated.
 `./bin/console app:predict-rating-v1`
 `./bin/console app:predict-rating-v2`